-(a) Mail a copy of this resolution to the State Ethics Commission; and

-(b) Mail a copy of this resolution and the attached Code of Ethics to each county office governed thereby, including all boards, committees, commissions, authorities, corporations or other instrumentalities appointed or created by the county or an official of the county, and specifically including the county school board, the county election commission, the county health department, and utility districts in the county; and

-(c) Post a copy of the Code of Ethics on each public bulletin board in the county courthouse.
+- (a) Mail a copy of this resolution to the State Ethics Commission; and - (b) Mail a copy of this resolution and the attached Code of Ethics to each county office governed thereby, including all boards, committees, commissions, authorities, corporations or other instrumentalities appointed or created by the county or an official of the county, and specifically including the county school board, the county election commission, and the county health department; and - (c) Post a copy of the Code of Ethics on each public bulletin board in the county courthouse.

 SECTION 3.
-This resolution shall take effect upon its passage, the public welfare requiring it.
+This resolution shall take effect upon its passage and approval, the public welfare requiring it.